 In her PhD thesis Capturing Chloe: Reimagining a Melbourne Icon (2018), Katy interrogates the myths and reductive identities that have been inscribed on Lefebvre’s artistic rendering of a nude female body, and the interesting echoes between class warfare in Paris antecedent to the artwork’s creation, and Chloe’s manifestation as mythic war maiden to generations of Australian servicemen:

 Place Blanche in Montmartre was defended by an all-female battalion during the repression of the Paris Commune in 1871, a violent episode in modern French history when up to 30,000 Parisians were slaughtered by Versailles government troops during Semaine Sanglante (the Bloody Week).
-The ramifications of this traumatic event are explored in my PhD thesis “Capturing Chloe: Reimagining a Melbourne Icon.”
-I took this photograph on a research trip to Paris.
-I was intrigued by the graffiti of “Chloe” at a site with strong significance to the young model who sat for Chloe.
+Katy took this photograph on one of her research trips to Paris.
+She was intrigued by the “Chloe” graffiti at a site with strong significance to the young model who sat for Chloe (1875).

 Katy is also a passionate cockatoo photographer.
 Rain, hail or shine, she can be spotted behind a bush with her camera at the ready.
 A perennial source of inspiration, cockatoos appear in her stories and painted artworks, especially black cockatoos with their crests and stunning tail feathers, and those plaintive yodelling cries that send shivers down her backbone.